Who We Are

 Danilo was a professional chef for over 15 years.
 He has written about food and cooking over a decade.
 He has been writing for The Spruce Eats since its launch in 2017.

-Colleen is a mixologist and writer with a passion for creating and sharing great cocktails that has been writing for The Spruce Eats since it launched in 2017 and has been with About.com since 2006.
+Colleen Graham is a cookbook author with over 10 years of experience in the food-writing and recipe development world.
+She is a cocktail expert and professional bartender.
+She has been writing for The Spruce Eats since it launched in 2017, and has been with About.com since 2006.

 At The Spruce Eats, we take great pride in the quality of our content.
 Our writers create original, accurate, engaging content that is free of ethical concerns or conflicts.
 If you ever come across an article that you think needs to be improved, please reach out by emailing firstname.lastname@example.org.